Mike Muñoz (soccer)

 Michael Alejandro Muñoz (born September 14, 1983) is an American soccer coach and former player.
-He currently works for Major League Soccer club LA Galaxy as the Director of Methodology and Development overseeing all LA Galaxy Academy decisions.
+He currently works for Major League Soccer club LA Galaxy as the Director of Methodology and Development, overseeing all LA Galaxy Academy decisions.

-Career
+Playing career

-College and Amateur
+College and amateur

 Muñoz attended Los Alamitos High School playing for the soccer team.
 In 2001, a talent scout set up a tryout for him with the San Jose Earthquakes and arranged offers for tryouts with professional club teams in Sweden and Norway.
 After a one-day tryout with the Earthquakes, was offered a contract, but did not sign, deciding to finish out his high school season.

 He played college soccer at the University of California, Berkeley.
 In his first three seasons he started 60 out of 63 matches.
 As a freshman he garnered 2nd Team All Pac-10 and 3rd Team All-West Region honors, and in his sophomore and junior year he notched First Team All-Pac-10 and 2nd Team All West-Region.
 He was also a two-year captain for the Golden Bears his junior and senior year.
 However, four games into his senior season he tore his right MCL and was out for the rest of the year.
-In 2002, Muñoz was offered a two year contract deal in Norway from Fredrikstad FC, but chose not to sign.
+In 2002, Muñoz was offered a two-year contract deal in Norway from Fredrikstad FC, but chose not to sign.

 During his college years he also played for Orange County Blue Star in the USL Premier Development League.